Nine-dart finish: Nine-dart-finish prize money

 In 1984, John Lowe pocketed £102,000 for the first TV perfect leg.
 With nine-dart finishes now thrown on a regular basis the reward for throwing one has decreased.
 Until 2013 the PDC had a rolling £400 prize-pool for a nine-dart leg.
 As long as it wasn't won, it increased by £400 for the next event.
 In 2013 the bonus stopped being awarded.
 For all PDC Premier events, the PDC formerly had a rolling £5,000 prize-pool for a nine-dart leg.
 As long as it isn't won, the prize for hitting a nine-dart leg is increased by £5,000.
 If multiple players hit a nine-dart finish in one premier event, the money is split evenly across all players who achieved a nine-dart finish in that event.
 So the prize for a nine-darter varies for every PDC premier event.
 In the 2015 tournament, achieving the perfect leg in the PDC World Championships would win £10,000, (in the 2014 tournament the prize was £30,000).
 The reward for a nine-darter during the most recent BDO World Darts Championship was £52,000.

 In 2019, a special prize of £100,000 was available to any player who hit two nine-dart finishes at the PDC World Championship, a feat which has as of December 2024 never been achieved at any World Championship.
 From 2019 to 2024 prize money for nine-dart finishes were withdrawn, owing to the ever increasing prize fund for tournaments.

 Prior to the 2025 PDC World Darts Championship, title sponsors Paddy Power announced that they would be giving out a total of £180,000 for every nine-dart finish hit in the tournament, with the player, a spectator in the crowd and Prostate Cancer UK receiving £60,000 each.
+This campaign remained in place for the 2026 event.